mikkokotola/webcodingforbeginners/README.md

 # Web Coding for Beginners: Population Graphs

 Welcome to the amazing world of web coding!
 In this short course we will build a simple web app that can visualize population graphs for different countries.
-Let's look over some general information about the workshop first.
+Let's look over some general information about the course first.

 ## Prerequisites
-You should have installed Visual Studio Code on your computer.
+You will need to have Visual Studio Code installed on your computer.
 If you have not installed it, please do so now at https://code.visualstudio.com/.
 Select the *Download for Windows* if you have a Windows computer.
 Or your own operating system.
 Install it with default setup.

 Visual Studio Code is a handy code editor.
 It's not too heavy but helps in many ways with coding.
 It for example colours the different kinds of HTML, CSS and Javascript elements in different colours to help you read the code.